top of page

 I hope this blog explained the value of the Imago Dei and cleared up some huge misconceptions when it comes to the relationship between the Gospel, ethnicity, culture and equality of human rights.

-And this is consistent to what the early Church believed in the Book of Acts and the Pauline letters:
+And this is consistent to what the early Church believed about themselves:

 Galatians 3:28